Winter Safety Tips for Sidewalks and Parking Lots

 Before inclement weather sets in, it’s important to know who is responsible for clearing your sidewalks and parking lots.
 If you own the property, this responsibility is likely yours.
 However, if you have a landlord, it’s up to them to coordinate clearing these areas out.
 Failure to clarify this information could result in slippery, dangerous conditions that leave you vulnerable to personal injury lawsuits.
 If you're unsure who is responsible for snow removal, check your business's lease agreement.

 2. Hire a Contractor

-Although many small businesses choose to clear their own sidewalks, a majority of large franchises and chains hire contractors to clear snow and ice.
+Although many small businesses choose to clear sidewalks themselves, a majority of large franchises and chains hire contractors to clear snow and ice.
 This step is essential for any business that has a large parking lot or an area that's prone to freezing over.